Yakitate!! Japan: Anime

-Yakitate!!
-Japan was adapted into a 69-episode anime television series.
-It aired on TV Tokyo from October 12, 2004, to March 14, 2006.
+A 69-episode anime television series adaptation, produced by Sunrise, was broadcast on TV Tokyo from October 12, 2004, to March 14, 2006.
 Aniplex collected the individual episodes on DVD.
 The first arc, Pantasia Newcomers Battle arc, was compiled on seven DVDs released from March 25 to September 28, 2005.
 The second arc, Monaco Cup arc was compiled on six DVDs released from October 26, 2005, to March 29, 2006.
 The third arc, Yakitate!
 9 arc, was released on five DVDs from April 26 to August 23, 2006.

 In North America, the series was licensed by Nozomi Entertainment in July 2014.
 Nozomi released the series on three DVD sets on March 3, May 5, and July 7, 2015.
 Crunchyroll started streaming the series in November 2015.
 In July 2019, Funimation announced the streaming rights to the series on its FunimationNow platform.
 In Southeast Asia, Muse Communication licensed the series and streamed it on its Muse Asia YouTube channel.